|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Polish beef roulade or zrazy (ZRRAH-zih) is a very common main course dating to 14th-century nobility.
-There are myriad varieties with just as many different fillings, including mushrooms, sauerkraut, herbs, breadcrumbs with horseradish, among others.
+Polish roulade or zrazy (ZRRAH-zih) is a very common main course dating back to 14th-century nobility.
+There are a myriad of varieties with just as many different fillings, including mushrooms, sauerkraut, herbs, and bread crumbs with horseradish.

-This zrazy recipe uses pickles, ham, and green onions, and can be prepared on the stovetop or in a slow cooker but, no matter how it is cooked, zrazy always tastes better the next day.
-So plan ahead.
+This zrazy recipe uses beef, pickles, ham, and green onions, and can be prepared on the stovetop or in a slow cooker.
+But no matter how it is cooked, zrazy always tastes better the next day, so plan ahead.

 Spread a thin layer of mustard on each steak and divide the pickles, ham, and onion among the steaks.
 Fold in the sides and roll like stuffed cabbage.
 Secure with a toothpick, if necessary.